Visual Arts

 Minor in Visual Arts

-Visual Arts minors require 18 to 19 points.
-15 points (five 3-point courses) must be completed within the Visual Arts program and one 3 to 4-point 20th Century Art History course.
+Visual Arts minors require 15 to 16 points.
+12 points (four 3-point courses) must be completed within the Visual Arts program and one 3 to 4-point 20th Century Art History course.
 To declare a Visual Arts minor students must complete the minor worksheet and meet with the DUS to secure their signature.
 Please review the worksheet for detailed information.
+You can only access the worksheet with your Columbia email address.

 For students who entered Columbia in or before the 2023-24 academic year